awsdocs/amazon-aurora-user-guide/doc_source/USER_DeleteInstance.md

 ### RDS API<a name="USER_DeleteInstance.API"></a>

-To delete a DB instance by using the Amazon RDS API, call the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html) action and specify the `DBInstanceIdentifier` parameter\.
+To delete a DB instance by using the Amazon RDS API, call the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html) operation and specify the `DBInstanceIdentifier` parameter\.